Artificial Replay: A Meta-Algorithm for Harnessing Historical Data in Bandits: IIData Algorithms

-\section{\MonUCB Algorithms for $K$-Armed Bandits}
+\subsection{\MonUCB Algorithms for $K$-Armed Bandits}

-In this section we detail the Monotone UCB (denoted \MonUCB) style algorithms for the $K$-Armed Bandit problem, which are regret-optimal and satisfy the \iidata property.
-These algorithms are derived from the $\psi$-UCB based algorithms from~\cite{bubeck2012regret}.
+In this section we detail the Monotone UCB (denoted \MonUCB) style algorithms for the $K$-Armed Bandit problem of \cref{sec:example_finite}, which are regret-optimal and satisfy the \iidata property under the relation where $\actiongeneric \rel \actiongeneric'$ if and only if $\actiongeneric = \actiongeneric'$.
+These algorithms are derived from the $\psi$-UCB based algorithms from~\citet{bubeck2012regret}.
 For full pseudocode of the algorithm see \cref{alg:psi_ucb_algorithm}.
-We describe the algorithm without incorporating historical data (where its counterpart involving historical data can be used by treating this as the base algorithm~$\basealgo$ and appealing to \ArtReplay or \Full described in \cref{sec:online_wrapper}).
+We describe the algorithm without incorporating historical data (where its counterpart involving historical data are derived by treating this as the base algorithm~$\basealgo$ and appealing to \ArtReplay or \Full described in \cref{sec:online_wrapper}).

 Concretely, \MonUCB tracks the following, akin to standard UCB approaches: \textit{(i)}~$\mubar_t(\actiongeneric)$ for the estimated mean reward of action~$\actiongeneric \in [K]$, \textit{(ii)}~$n_t(\actiongeneric)$ for the number of times the action~$\actiongeneric$ has been selected by the algorithm prior to timestep~$t$, and \textit{(iii)}~$\UCB_t(\actiongeneric)$ for an upper confidence bound estimate for the reward of action~$\actiongeneric$.
 At every timestep~$t$, the algorithm picks the action~$\actiont{t}$ which maximizes $\UCB_t(\actiongeneric)$ (breaking ties deterministically).
 After observing~$\obsreward_t$, we update our counts $n_{t+1}(a)$ and estimates $\mubar_{t+1}(a)$.